BiancaMass/Automated_PCA_MDIBL/README.md

 ## 6. Copyright and licensing
 ## 7. Contact information
-For any questions please contact Bianca Matilde Massacci at bianca.massacci@gmail.com
+For any questions please contact Bianca M. Massacci at bianca.massacci@gmail.com

 ## 8. Known bugs
 ## 9. Credits and acknowledgements